willdurand-edu/php-slides/src/1/11_authentication.md

 ---

-# The Firewall
+# The Firewall (1/2)

-Now that we can hook into the appplication's lifecycle, we need to write a **Firewall**.
-This firewall needs a **whitelist** of unsecured routes (routes which don't require the user to be authenticated):
+Now that you can hook into the application's lifecycle, you can to write a basic but powerful **Firewall**.

+This firewall needs a **whitelist** of unsecured routes (i.e. routes that don't require the user to be authenticated) associated with their allowed HTTP
+methods:

     !php
     $allowed = [